-- 12.1 HSBC currently provide banking services for the Council under a contract that runs to 30 September 2016.
-To secure best value for the Council, a joint procurement exercise with Cambridge City Council and South Cambridgeshire District Council is currently under way for a new banking contract from 1 October 2016. - 12.2 It is the Council's intention that should in the event of the credit rating of the provider of its banking services falling below the minimum investment criteria the bank will continue to be used for short term liquidity requirements.
+- 12.1 Following a joint procurement exercise with Cambridge City Council and South Cambridgeshire District Council, Barclays Bank were awarded the Council's banking services contract with effect from 1st October 2016.
+The contracts intial duration is 3 years with an option to extend for a further 2 years. - 12.2 It is the Council's intention that should in the event of the credit rating of the provider of its banking services falling below the minimum investment criteria the bank will continue to be used for short term liquidity requirements.